 In kitchens where space is limited, the kettle could be brought in from a storeroom when the need arises.
 From there, it could be moved to where the food is to be served and then back again to the kitchen for cleaning.

 This saves space in the kitchen and gives the kettle more flexibility in terms of its use, without compromising functionality.

 The heating power is easily controlled and infinitely by using a dial.

-The spigot makes it quick an easy to fill water for cooking and cleaning into the kettle.
+The tap makes it quick an easy to fill the kettle with water for cooking and cleaning.